bmink/sls/spotlibdump/README.md

 # spotlibdump

-Dumps a user's Spotify library metadata
+Loads a user's Spotify library metadata into redis

 ## How to set up